Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Halflings.md

 ### Halflings in [[Xhorhas]]

 Few Xhorhasians have ever seen a halfling except for the occasional halfling soldier in Dwendalian armor.
-Because of this, most Kryn citizens view halflings as icons of the empire and are quick to distrust them.
+Because of this, most [[Kryn Dynasty|Kryn]] citizens view halflings as icons of the [[Dwendalian Empire|empire]] and are quick to distrust them.
 Only the Lotusden halflings, a reclusive and insular clan native to the [[Lotusden Greenwood]], call [[Xhorhas]] home.

 ### Halfling Subraces